 Want to see more on Australia?
 Sign up for additional market data, content specific to your product or sector and to compare Australia side by side with other markets.

 Opportunities for exporters

-Australia is the UK's 14th largest export market, and trade between the UK and Australia totalled more than £15 billion in 2018 (ONS, 2018).
-Opportunities exist for UK companies across a wide range of sectors, including financial services and fintech, ICT and cyber security and infrastructure.
+Opportunities exist for UK companies across a wide range of sectors, including financial services and fintech, technology, cyber security and infrastructure.

-The UK and Australia recently signed a Fintech Bridge agreement, which simplifies access for UK companies and provides a framework for the two governments to harmonise fintech policies.
+The UK and Australia signed a Fintech Bridge agreement in 2018, which simplifies access for UK companies and provides a framework to harmonise fintech policies.
 Both governments have committed to providing support for UK fintech firms selling products and services in Australia.

 The UK and Australia have also agreed to co-operate on developing their respective open banking regimes.
 This is an important step towards improving market access for new third-party providers of financial services.